Current business situation

 Setting up in Belgium

-Wallonia Investment and Trade Office and Flanders Investment & Trade have information for those considering setting up a business in Belgium.
+Wallonia Investment and Trade Office and Flanders Investment and Trade have information for those considering setting up a business in Belgium.

 Banking and finance